shreyap2702/docs/pages/contacts/create_contact.md

 # `create_contact()`

-Create a new contact in AutoSend using the `/contacts` endpoint.
+Create a new contact in AutoSend using the `POST /contacts` endpoint.
 This method registers a contact with required fields and optional metadata.
 The SDK performs validation before sending the request.